Educational Presentations & Webinars

 After registering, you will receive a confirmation email containing information about joining the webinar.

-Advancements in Fiberglass Window and Façade Technology [PDF] - 28143KBApprovals: AIA, AIBC, USGBC, CPD (BC builders).
+Advancements in Passive House Fiberglass Window Technology [PDF] - 16812KBApprovals: AIA, AIBC, USGBC, CPD (BC builders).
 New fiberglass window technology has been invented, which, for the very first time brings passive-house level thermal performance to commercial-scale, cost effective fenestration systems.
-Learn what characteristics of fiberglass window technology has been further improved, and also which of these have contributed to advancements in thermally improved cladding support technology.
+Learn what characteristics of fiberglass window technology has been further improved, and discover the lunch of the world's first FIBERGLASS window wall fenestration system.

 - Approvals: AIBC.
 This presentation was created with the new adoption of the NECB 2011 in Alberta.
 It gives a general overview of the code, and goes more in depth on envelope requirements and what that means in terms of traditional building assemblies and new technologies.